 An example of healthcare fraud could be a provider who bills for services that weren’t actually performed, or bills for a more expensive procedure than the one actually performed.
 Another good example of healthcare fraud is performing services that aren’t medically necessary or misrepresenting non-covered treatments in order to receive insurance payments.

 What’s the difference between healthcare fraud and abuse?

 Healthcare fraud and abuse are closely connected, but there is an important legal distinction between them.
 Fraud is defined as an intentional deception or misrepresentation of facts, while abuse is defined as any improper action that goes outside acceptable standards of professional conduct.

 Both crimes have the same effects and lead to similar results, but the key difference is the intent of the person committing the action.
 Since fraud is an intended action and abuse is not, a fraud charge will result in stricter legal punishment.

 The First Step is a Free Consultation

-If you need defense against healthcare fraud charges, look no further than the law firm of Phillip A. Linder.
+If you need defense against healthcare fraud charges, look no further than The Linder Firm.
 With over twenty years of experience, our attorney can ensure you achieve the most favorable outcome possible for your case.